yoshuawuyts/knowledge/unix/unix.md

 ## chroot
 Can be used to repair machines that have lost root access / are unbootable for other reasons.
-Live cd's ftw!
+Live CDs ftw!
 Also used to reset the `pid` of a tree of processes, a commonly known technique used with `docker`.

 - [arch wiki](https://wiki.archlinux.org/index.php/Change_root)